CI Build ID

 For example, when multiple CI machines run tests in parallel, their combined results are combined if they use the same CI Build ID.

-results with --ci-build-id build001
+results with

-will go to build001
+will go tobuild001

 "folder"